 Re-purposing in the Kitchen

-Today’s post follows on the theme of re-purposing kitchen leftovers that would otherwise be tossed.
+Today’s post continues along on the theme of re-purposing kitchen leftovers that would otherwise be tossed.
 Last time we talked about making crackers from your left over un-refreshed sourdough starter.
 (Find that sourdough cracker recipe here.)
-Today we take a look at one method for using the whey from yogurt making.
-Specifically, using the whey as a marinade for your meat.
-(If you’re curious about how to make your own homemade yogurt, take a look at this post.
-It’s surprisingly simple!)
+Today we take a look at how to use whey that’s left over from yogurt making.
+If you’re curious about how to make your own homemade yogurt, take a look at this post.
+It’s surprisingly simple!

-I don’t know about you, but I always feel particularly fulfilled in the kitchen when I can take something that would otherwise be tossed, and re-purpose it for something tasty 🙂 I’d love to hear about some creative re-purposing you’ve tried; leave a comment if you have something to share!
+I don’t know about you, but when I can take something that would otherwise be tossed, and re-purpose it for something tasty, I feel particularly fulfilled in the kitchen 🙂 I’d love to hear about any creative re-purposing you’ve tried!
+Leave a comment if you have something to share!

 Ideas for Re-Purposing Whey

 There are are actually several ways you can use the leftover whey from yogurt making (pun intended ;P).
-I’ve experimented with it in my baking, and even tried making ricotta cheese.
-The ricotta cheese didn’t work out the first time – something I need to try perfecting down the road.
+I’ve experimented with it in my baking, and even tried making ricotta cheese!

-Using it as a substitute for other liquid/dairy in some of my baking has, however, proved tasty.
-As an idea, I was making a cobbler that called for milk in the batter topping.
+Using whey as a substitute for other liquid/dairy in some of my baking has also proved tasty.
+As one example, I was making a cobbler that called for milk in the batter topping.
 I hadn’t saved enough milk aside, so I ended up substituting in about half of the volume with whey.
 And you know what?
 It was delicious!
 I was serving it to some dinner guests, and they wanted to know what was in it that made it so tasty… 😉 Whey will also make a good substitute for buttermilk in any baked goods!

-Today, however, I wanted to explore in a little further detail a simple and practical use – using whey as a marinade for meat.
+Finally I wanted to explore in a little further detail a simple and practical use for whey – as a marinade for meat.

 Marinades: The Basics

-Another common method for flavoring meat is marinading in a solution that is typically acidic, along with aromatics, fats, and sometimes sweet.
-The mom of one of my college friends used to always tell us a marinade should have three components.
+A common method for flavoring meat is marinating in a solution that is typically acidic, along with aromatics, fats, and sometimes sweet.
+The mom of one of my college friends used to always tell us that a marinade should have three components.
 With this key, you could make any number of creative and effective marinades.
 Ready?

 - Something acidic, to help tenderize the meat and open it up for flavors.
 (Think vinegar or citrus juice.)